Can anyone be trusted in Destiny 2’s The Witch Queen expansion?

 In the Witch Queen campaign, Guardians will enter Savathûn's throne world, presumably in an attempt to permanently take her out.
 However, when it comes to the sister of trickery, it’s unlikely to be so simple.
 We can assume that her throne world has been modified by the Light, which may affect how it functions.
 Savathûn knows the importance of throne worlds, would she allow Guardians to enter so easily?
 Doesn't this whole thing feel a lot like a trap?

 You are now armed with the history of the Hive.
-It’s up to you to step in and find out.
+It’s almost time to enter Savathûn's throne world and discover the truth for yourself.